Quinault Resource Enforcement Department

 It is the mission of the Quinault Resource Enforcement Department to maintain enforcement patrols and other activities to help the Quinault Indian Nation protect its natural resources within its forests and fisheries in its Usual and Accustomed Areas and on Quinault Indian Nation Lands.

-The Quinault Resource Enforcement Department is under the guidance of the Quinault Division of Natural Resources.
-The guiding document for the department is Title 61 (Natural Resource Management) of the Quinault Indian Nation code.
+The Quinault Resource Enforcement Department is under the guidance of the Quinault Public Safety Division.
+The guiding documents for the department are Title 51 (Fishing, Hunting and Gathering) and Title 61 (Natural Resource Management) of the Quinault Indian Nation code.

 Quinault Resource Enforcement Department Programs: